rakuten-ads/Rakuten-Ads-iOS/doc/bannerads/README.md

 ### disableBorderAdjustment
 By default, RUNA SDK does adapt the size of some ad content with borders.
 This is will create a 1px margin edge area between ad content view and its container view.
-Set property `disableBorderAdjustment` to false to disable this default behaviour.
+Set property `disableBorderAdjustment` to `true` to disable this default behaviour.

 ### DesignatedContentSize